formerly wlindley.com, l.l.c., Lindley Software, Lindley Systems

 - A CHIP-8 Editor for the VIP, Volume 4 Issue 4, October-November 1982

 - A CHIP-8 Assember in BASIC, Volume 6 Issue 1, September 1984

-My first commercial product was the “Ultimate Printer Driver” originally released in August 1980, which I co-developed with my father.
+My first commercial product was the “Ultimate Printer Driver” originally released in August 1980, which I co-developed with my father, Robert A. Lindley.
 This driver permitted a variety of printers to be used with a Heathkit H-89 running HDOS (Heath Disk Operating System, typically with 48K of RAM and a single 90K disk drive).
 The standard HDOS distribution only supported Heathkit printers; our Ultimate Driver supported printers from BASE-2, Epson (starting with the MX-80 and MX-100), Okidata, Dataproducts, and many more.

 1982 — The Heathkit H-89